pedrocriado/CryptoRace/README.md

 - [API Documentation](#api-documentation)

 ## Overview
-Crypto Racer is a platform for cryptography enthusiasts, ARG players, and students.
+Crypto Racer is a platform for cryptography enthusiasts, ARG enthusiasts, and students.
 Users can create or join lobbies to solve cryptographic puzzles competitively.
 A leaderboard tracks user progress, highlighting the fastest solvers.

 ## Features
 - Competitive cryptography puzzles